morrownr/USB-WiFi/README.md

 The Bad:

-- WPA3 does not work on tested distros
-- not recommended for master (AP) or monitor modes
+- WPA3 will only work if a version of wpa_supplicant great than v2.9 is installed
 - no support for interface combinations
 - no support for extended features
 - the really bad quality of some adapters made with this chipset means you need to reseach before buying